On this page

 Other maximising carbon initiatives

-The programme is part of a cross-government initiative called Maximising Carbon Storage.
+The programme outlined on this page is part of a cross-government initiative called Maximising Carbon Storage.
 This work programme explores how New Zealand can maximise the natural storage of carbon in different ways.

 Te Uru Rākau – New Zealand Forest Service is leading the Maximising Forest Carbon programme, with support from the Ministry for the Environment (MfE) and the Department of Conservation (DOC).